 Liquids must be in a container 100ml or less so this means the container needs to be 100ml as well.
 You can’t take 100ml of liquids in a larger container.

 You want to make sure that these liquids are in a clear plastic bag and put it separately from your hand luggage.
 For instance, you could carry your packed liquids in your backpack so that once you reach security, you simply just take it out.
-It is not easier for you but for the security staff too because now they don’t have to rummage through your hand luggage.
+It is not only easier for you but for the security staff too because now they don’t have to rummage through your hand luggage.
 Plus, after carefully squeezing everything into the hand luggage using all the packing tricks, the last thing you want is your perfectly ordered packing to get destroyed!

 Lastly, you’re only allowed one plastic bag per passenger so try not to bring more than one as you won’t be allowed and you might have to leave it before security.